yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 # Copy and move constructors

-In both C++ and Rust you will rarely have to write copy or move constructors (or their Rust equivalents) by hand.
-In C++ this is because the implicit definitions are good enough for most purposes, especially if you make use of smart pointers.
-(I.e., if you follow [the rule of zero](https://en.cppreference.com/w/cpp/language/rule_of_three).)
+In both C++ and Rust, one rarely has to write copy or move constructors (or their Rust equivalents) by hand.
+In C++ this is because the implicit definitions are good enough for most purposes, especially when using smart pointers (i.e., following [the rule of zero](https://en.cppreference.com/w/cpp/language/rule_of_three)).
 In Rust this is because move semantics are the default, and the automatically derived implementations of the `Clone` and `Copy` traits are good enough for most purposes.